Engage with our events

 Previous discussion topics have included ‘Toxic Leadership’, and ‘Leadership and Followership’.

-There are usually 12 guests invited with a guest chair invited to give a 30-minute presentation prior to the dinner.
+There are usually 12 guests invited with a guest chair speaker to give a 30-minute presentation prior to the dinner.
 Discussion follows the meal, with the intimate nature of the dinner allowing everyone the opportunity to contribute to the discussion.

 Previous speakers have included John Swinney, Deputy First Minister of Scotland; Bill Gammell, Non-Executive Chairman of Cairn Energy; Rob Woodward, Chief Executive of STV Group plc; and Fiona McBain, Chief Executive of Scottish Friendly Assurance Society.